Skip to content

 How hard is Under Saddle Yoke?

-Under Saddle Yoke is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 14km with 611m of ascent and takes most walkers 4-6 hours.
+We grade Under Saddle Yoke at 3/5, which puts it in moderately challenging territory.
+The usual route is around 14km with 611m of climbing; allow 4-6 hours.
 Terrain: A grassy nose of steep tussock and slippery rabbit-cropped sward — the ascent is genuinely steep but never serious.

-Where do I park for Under Saddle Yoke?
+Where should I park to climb Under Saddle Yoke?

-Standard parking is at NT145146 near Edinburgh.
+Standard parking is at NT145146.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

 The standard good-weather months for Under Saddle Yoke are April, May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.